Audiomack: History

 Audiomack was co-founded in 2012 by Dave Macli, David Ponte, Thomas Klinger, Ty Wangsness, and Brian Zisook.
 The platform originally allowed artists to freely share their mixtapes, songs, and albums.
 In April 2013, J. Cole (Yours Truly 2) and Chance the Rapper (Acid Rap) released new projects exclusively on the platform.
 In September 2018, Eminem released "Killshot", a diss track about Machine Gun Kelly, exclusively on Audiomack, earning 8.6 million plays in four months.
 In February, 2019, Nicki Minaj released three songs exclusively on the platform, including a remix of Blueface's "Thotiana."

 In November 2020, Audiomack signed a music licensing agreement with Warner Music Group, covering the United States, Canada, Jamaica, and five "key African territories," including Ghana, Kenya, Nigeria, South Africa, and Tanzania.
 Warner announced an expanded partnership in February 2025, covering 47 additional territories.

 In December 2020, Audiomack launched its monetization program, AMP, to all eligible creators based in the United States, Canada, and the United Kingdom.
 In July 2021, Audiomack expanded the program to creators worldwide and introduced a partnership with Ziiki Media to help promote artists across Africa.

 In February 2021, Variety reported Audiomack has music licensing agreements in the United States with Universal Music Group and Sony Music Entertainment.
 Audiomack also receives music through licensing deals with labels and distributors such as EMPIRE, among others.
 Also in February 2021, Billboard announced Audiomack streaming data would begin informing some of its flagship charts, including the Hot 100, the Billboard 200, and the Global 200.

 In March 2021, Fast Company magazine named Audiomack one of the 10 most innovative companies in music.

 In April 2021, Audiomack partnered with telecommunications company MTN Nigeria to offer its 76 million users cheaper data to stream music in its app.

 In December 2021, Audiomack launched Supporters, a "feature that will enable loyal fans to tip their favorite artist's music."
 Fans fund artists or rights holders directly by purchasing 'support badges' for individual song and album releases.
 Warner Music Group, which was Audiomack's first major label partner, signed on as the first major label participant in "Supporters."
 Other participating partners include Amuse, AudioSalad Direct, DistroKid, EMPIRE, FUGA, Stem, and Vydia.

 In February 2023, Audiomack announced a partnership deal with MTV Base to improve listeners' access to quality music material while raising awareness of African musicians throughout Africa.

 In July 2023, Audiomack announced a partnership with Love Renaissance (LVRN), an American record label and management company, to identify emerging musicians.

 In April 2024, Audiomack and Merlin announced a "strategic, indie-centric partnership."
 Through the partnership, Merlin's membership gained access to Audiomack's global audience of engaged listeners.

 As of November 2024, Audiomack is reporting 10 million daily active users and 36 million monthly active users globally.
 This news was reported alongside a partnership announcement with Indian music label Saregama.

+On January 21, 2026, Audiomack announced it surpassed 50 million monthly active users, reporting 31 percent year-over-year growth globally.